kkishore9891/Jetson-Nano-Self-Driving-Car/README.md

 #### 1. Download the repository

 This is the most simple and obvious step.
 Download the repository into your PC using the git command or the download option.
 All the folders have already been arranged for you in a way that the codes will run seamlessly.
+Copy the PC folder into you PC and Jetson Nano folder into your Jetson Board.

 #### 2. Upload the Arduino Code